Ebola: Prevention and Control for the Cleaning Industry

 What is Ebola?

 Ebola hemorrhagic fever (EHF) is the severe, life-threatening disease caused by infection with an Ebola virus.
-Many people who contract EHF die from it.
+Many people who contract EHF will die from it.
 Find ISSA’s official statement and suggested talking points regarding cleaning to reduce risks related to Ebola.

 Use a U.S. Environmental Protection Agency (EPA)-registered disinfectant that is effective against a non-enveloped virus to disinfect hard non-porous environmental surfaces.
 Look for products with a label which claims to be effective against non-enveloped viruses such as norovirus, rotavirus, adenovirus, or the poliovirus.